Szymon Kobalczyk's Blog

 Note that we can freely mix the regular TabItems with our custom controls.
 Here is the result when we run this application:

-Having all the visuals in place lets switch back to Visual Studio and finish the remining code.
-I choose to publish the Close button click event as the a routed event on the control.
-Of course I could handle it directly in the code of the control but this way I have more control on how to handle it in the application (for example I could display a confirmation dialog before closing the tab).
-Alternatively I could also create a custom Command and bind it directly to the close button.
+Having all the visuals in place lets switch back to Visual Studio and finish the remaining code.
+I choose to publish the close button click event as a routed event on the control.
+Of course I could handle it directly in the code of the control itself but this way I have more control on how to handle it in the application (for example I could display a confirmation dialog before closing the tab).
+Alternatively I could also create a custom command and bind it directly to the close button.
 This would allow me to declare everything in XAML markup but I think event would be easier to use in this case.
 So below is the declaration for the CloseTab event:

 public static readonly RoutedEvent CloseTabEvent =